carlosp420/nymphalidae_diversification/MS.md

 mat.
 07, code in supp. mat.
 11, and mcmc run in supp. mat.
 12).
-We combined the post-burnin mcmc generations from running BiSSE on 250 trees from the posterior distribution and found the same pattern as the BiSSE analysis on the maximum credibility tree (combined mcmc run in supp. mat.
+We combined the post-burnin mcmc generations from running BiSSE on 250 trees from the posterior distribution and found the same pattern as the BiSSE analysis on the maximum clade credibility tree (combined mcmc run in supp. mat.
 13; profiles plot of speciation rates in supp. mat.
 14; boxplot of 95% credibility intervals in supp. mat.
 15).
 A BiSSE analysis to test whether the trait “feeding on Apocynaceae” had any